If you are inquiring on tax, sewer or water information, you MUST fax over your request to:

-You may also obtain tax information HERE (there is a small convenience fee if you are not the homeowner of the property)
+You may also obtain tax information HERE (there is a small convienence fee if you are not the homeowner of the property)

 Summer Taxes: Mailed out July 1st and are due September 14th of each year.
 Taxes not paid by the due date are payable at the Township Hall, with additional penalties and interest until February 28th.
 If not paid by that date, they are sent to the Genesee County Treasurer's office as delinquent.